-MEASURES HOW IT WILL BE MEASURED AVERAGE 2014-17 ACTUAL 2016/17 TARGET 2018/19 Quality Percentage of applications approved where licensees at the time of approval are 'fit and proper' and meet the required professional standards Internal reporting 100% 100% 100% Percentage of complainants and respondents that consider the complaints process independent, fair and transparent Complaints survey 54% 58% 45% 10 Percentage of Complaints Assessment Committee decisions that meet quality standards External review 86% 81% 85% Timeliness Percentage of new applications for licences processed within three weeks Internal reporting 86% 84% 90% Percentage of renewal applications for licences processed within two weeks Internal reporting 98% 97% 98% Percentage of complaints completed within one month Internal reporting 28% 14% 45% Percentage of complaints completed within six months Internal reporting 63% 67% 75% Percentage of complaints completed within one year Internal reporting 84% 84% 95%
+MEASURES HOW IT WILL BE MEASURED ACTUAL 2016/17 ACTUAL 2017/18 TARGET 2019/20 Quality Percentage of applications approved where licensees at the time of approval are 'fit and proper' and meet the required professional standards Internal reporting 100% 100% 100% Percentage of complainants and respondents that consider the complaints process independent, fair and transparent 8 Complaints survey 58% 46% 60% Percentage of Complaints Assessment Committee decisions that meet quality standards External review 81% 85% 85% Timeliness Percentage of new applications for licences processed within three weeks Internal reporting 84% 88% 85% Percentage of renewal applications for licences processed within two weeks Internal reporting 97% 98% 98% Percentage of complaint enquiries resolved through early resolution within one month 9 Internal reporting - 98% 95% Percentage of complaints completed through early resolution within three months 9 Internal reporting 74% 95% 95% Percentage of complaints completed within one year Internal reporting 84% 86% 90%

-10 In 2017/18, the complaints survey frequency and methodology were improved to provide better measures of quality and performance of the complaints processes.
+8 In 2017/18, the complaints survey frequency and methodology were improved to provide better measures of quality and performance of the complaints processes.
 The complaints survey is now completed every six months rather than annually, providing a more timely opportunity for respondent feedback after the complaint process has completed.
 A new 10-point scale has been introduced rather than the previous 5-point scale.
 The new scale provides better insights into performance, a wider range of answers for respondents to select, no middle score option (which, in the past, was considered favourable), a higher degree of measurement and more opportunity to detect changes over time.